Google opened its I/O 2026 keynote with a film featuring pipe cleaners, puppets, and an AI chip named Timmy.

 Built Like a School Project

-In the latest spot, Google chose to depict TPU chips in a way that felt like an 80s kids movie.
+In this latest spot, Google chose to depict TPU chips in a way that felt like an '80s kids movie.

-The film follows Timmy, a nervous TPU chip preparing for his big moment at Google I/O.
+The film follows Timmy, a nervous chip preparing for his big moment at Google I/O.

 The production used handmade sets, cardboard props, puppetry, and physical imperfections before layering in generative AI tools during post-production.